 Other artists that inspire me are the Neue Sachlichkeit, or New Objectivity, German artists of the early 20th century who took figures and colors to another level, adding dark socio-political themes.
 Otto Dix is one of my favorite painters from this group.
 I love the feeling of calm menace in this portrait of a man and his dog.

-As a young artist, I learned most of my art skills by copying the artists I saw in books.
-I copied the styles of Matisse, Van Gogh and Felix Vallotton, as well as children’s book illustrators like Arthur Rackham and Kay Nielsen.
-I also loved underground comix and had a collection of Zap, Yellow Dog, Mr. Natural, Wonder Warthog, The Freak Bros. and Mickey Rat, art styles which still subtly influence my work.
+As a young artist, I learned most of my art skills by copying the artists I saw in books, Matisse, Van Gogh and Felix Vallotton, as well as children’s book illustrators like Arthur Rackham and Kay Nielsen.
+I also loved underground comix and had a collection of Zap, Yellow Dog, Mr. Natural, Wonder Warthog, The Freak Bros. and Mickey Rat, indie-culture artists and styles which still influence me.

 A Chicago school of artists, the Imagists, were playing with many of the same inspirations from which I was building my own creative context.
-The Imagist artists and their varied styles and influences are so inspiring, I took the name, but changed it a bit.
+I took their name and changed it to “Imaginist,” using the label as a reference, but not a mirror.

-My paintings are imaginative and narrative, with random dream-like things in them.
-The word “Imaginist” seemed to capture the colorful, iconic, surrealist, figurative, symbolist, pop-cultural, contemporary and narrative territory my paintings and inspirations inhabit, without co-opting the conventions of any particular school.
+My paintings are imaginative and narrative, containing random dream-like elements.
+The word “Imaginist” captures the colorful, iconic, surrealist, figurative, symbolist, pop-cultural, contemporary and narrative territory my paintings and inspirations inhabit, without adopting the conventions or definitions of an established movement.

 Title photo: Feejee Mermaid, 30″ x 24″ oil on canvas, 2014, Sarah Stone